I had bought tickets for my children, but they were unexpecetedly needed elsewhere, so I resolved to go alone.

 We reach a pair of glass paned doors through which we can see two long passages, one is lit, the other dark.
 We're not stupid, choose the light.
 Julie and Hermione get through, but then it locks.

+I am left to go down the dark passage with two guys. left in our group.
 ‘I’m going to have to hold onto one of you.’
 I say.
 They are butch Mancunians and neither of them like that idea at all and make me walk point until we reach a door.
 There is no glass in this one to see what is next.
 I open it.
 Immediately it slams behind me.
 I am alone, an individual – the thing so championed by our society.

 I am free to do what I want in a long dark passage.